 And don’t forget, after you’ve had a moment together, we will go immediately into a photo session.
 For some couples, this ends up being the main photo session as it’s guaranteed time together with no interruptions.

-Time allotted: A first look followed by an extended photo session ideally should be 45 mins – 1 hour.
+Time allotted: A first look followed by a couples’ photo session ideally should be 45 mins – 1 hour.

 This may end up being a buffer time, and it’s likely when your guests will arrive and find their places.